-WFP entered into a contract agreement with the Sechelt First Nation \$39,364 for PAFRs.
-2016 In addition to the activities outlined in 2009/2010 below: Continue to extend opportunities to work together and explore mutually beneficial relationships.
-Additional information sharing and correspondence was completed with Tla'amin and Sechelt, First Nations in 2016 in regards to the Forest Stewardship Plan.
-Preliminary discussions with Tla'amin First Nation on Forestry contract opportunities for 2017 field season.
-2015 In addition to the activities outlined in 2009/2010 below: Continue to extend opportunities to work together and explore mutually beneficial relationships.
-In addition to the activities outlined in 2009/2010 below: Additional information sharing and correspondence was completed with Tla'amin and Sashalt First Nationalis 2014 in regards to the Management Plan #0 posteriors.
-2014 Sechelt, First Nations in 2014 in regards to the Management Plan #9 package. • Regular discussions are ongoing regarding forestry operations Discussed management of OGMA's.
-Invitation extended to participate in 2014 CSA audits.
-In addition to the activities outlined in 2009/2010 below: 2013 Additional information sharing and correspondence was completed with Tla'amin and Sechelt, First Nations in 2014 in regards to the Management Plan #9 package.
-20.0 Discussions relating to opportunities.
-Logger training program - opportunity for suitable candidate.
-Legal boundaries established co-operatively.
-In addition to the activities outlined in 2009/2010 below: Information sharing was completed with Tla'amin, Sechelt, and Klahoose First Nations 2013 in 2013 in regards to the Management Plan #9 package.
-2013 Discussions relating to opportunities.
-Logger training program - opportunity for suitable candidate.
-Legal boundaries established co-operatively.
-In addition to the activities outlined in 2009/2010 below: Information sharing was completed with Tla'amin, Sechelt, and Klahoose First Nations 2012 in 2012 in regards to the draft Management Plan #9 information package.
-Assisted the Tla'amin GIS department with the use of showing information on Google earth.
+Wes tern Forest Products Inc. WFP Stillwater Forest Opera SFN 2018 In addition to the activities outlined in 2009 Continue to extend opportunities to wor relationships.
+2 meetings were held with protocol and information sharing agreer Utilizing Tla'amin First Nation on Forest opportunities for 2018 field season (\$11 WFP entered into a contract agreement surveys.
+WFP entered into a contract agreement PAFRs and AIA. k together and explore mutually beneficial n shishalh First Nation in attempts to work on a nent. ry Vegetation Management contract 4,346). with the Tla'amin Nation \$3.899 for TUS 2017 In addition to the activities outlined in 2009 Continue to extend opportunities to wor relationships.
+Additional information sharing and corresected to the second s k together and explore mutually beneficial espondence was completed with Tla'amin and s to the Replacement Forest Stewardship Plan. ry contract opportunities for 2017 field season t with the Tla'amin Nation \$11,175 for TUS 2016 Sechelt, First Nations in 2016 in regards k together and explore mutually beneficial espondence was completed with Tla'amin and 2015 In addition to the activities outlined in 2009 Continue to extend opportunities to wor relationships.
+2014 In addition to the activities outlined in 2009 espondence was completed with Tla'amin and s to the Management Plan #9 package. ling forestry operations 2013 In addition to the activities outlined in 2009 /2010 below: espondence was completed with Tla'amin and s to the Management Plan #9 package. or suitable candidate.
+2013 In addition to the activities outlined in 2009 /2010 below: th Tla'amin, Sechelt, and Klahoose First Nations Plan #9 package. for suitable candidate.
+2012 In addition to the activities outlined in 2009 Information sharing was completed within 2012 in regards to the draft Manage /2010 below: h Tla'amin, Sechelt, and Klahoose First Nations

 In addition to the activities outlined in 2009/2010 below: 2011 Information sharing completed with Tla'amin, Sechelt, and Klahoose First Nations in 2011 in regards to the Forest Stewardship Plan (FSP) extension.
 Operational Information Maps were provided monthly to the Tla'amin and Sechelt First Nations.
-Annual Information sharing correspondence with the Klahoose First Nation.
-Traditional Use Study (TUS) Reconnaissance surveys of harvest areas continue with the Tla'amin First Nation.
-2009/2010 Preliminary Field Reconnaissance surveys (PFRs) continue with the Sechelt First Nation The Tla'amin and Sechelt FN were informed of FIA projects being completed in 2010.
-Notice of herbicide "Intent to Treat" information provided to solicit input and information.
-The CAG invited the Tla'amin and Sechelt FN to participate in the CAG process.
-CAG agendas and meeting minutes were provided to the Tla'amin and Sechelt FN on an ongoing basis.
+Annual Information sharing correspondence with the Klahoose First Nation. • Traditional Use Study (TUS) Reconnaissance surveys of harvest areas continue with the Tla'amin First Nation. • Preliminary Field Reconnaissance surveys (PFRs) continue with the Sechelt First 2009/2010 Nation • The Tla'amin and Sechelt FN were informed of FIA projects being completed in 2010.
+Notice of herbicide "Intent to Treat" information provided to solicit input and information. • The CAG invited the Tla'amin and Sechelt FN to participate in the CAG process. • CAG agendas and meeting minutes were provided to the Tla'amin and Sechelt FN on an ongoing basis.